 - Played Straight in Shaman King, in that only Oversoul weapons can beat other Oversoul weapons (and Oversoul armor), but subverted when you get a character savvy enough to straight-up break their opponent's weapon, dispelling the Oversoul immediately.

 - Gourry's energy blade sword in Slayers is eventually tested against another weapon that was created by the same people.
 When the two energy blades meet, they shriek.
 They then actually began to fuse together, and the energy released began to open a door to another dimension, wherein dwelt the god-killing Dark Star.

 - In Kill Bill, the only thing that can withstand the cut of a sword forged by Hattori Hanzo... is another one.

 - Lightsabers in Star Wars have this property, along with the ability to reflect blaster bolts.
 Only a small set of non-saber weapons can effectively parry them.

 - According to ancillary materials, Sith lightsabers have properties that can occasionally cause the blade they are clashing with to deactivate.
-This explains why Obi-Wan's lightsaber flickered when he fought Vader in A New Hope.
+This is the Watsonian explanation for why Obi-Wan's lightsaber flickers when he fights Vader in A New Hope.

 - More ancillary materials give you the Barab ingot crystal.
 This crystal, when inserted into a saber, gives it the ability to occasionally flicker and pass through a blocking lightsaber without destroying it.